Manned SpaceX mision: Countdown on, Musk sidelined with virus - NZ Herald

 - Bad weather postpones launch of crewed SpaceX flight from Florida - NZ Herald

-"Thanks, Elon!
-We are ready to serve," replied veteran Japanese astronaut Soichi Noguchi.

-The launch of Noguchi and three Americans — all but one of them former space station residents — comes just three months after a pair of NASA test pilots successfully concluded SpaceX's first occupied flight of a Dragon crew capsule.
+The launch of three American and one Japanese astronaut — all but one of them former space station residents — comes just three months after a pair of NASA test pilots successfully concluded SpaceX's first occupied flight of a Dragon crew capsule.

 They named their capsule Resilience given all the challenges in 2020, most notably the global pandemic.